tryggos16/kest2_windows_verkefni/README.md

 ### 1. Question: What is the name of your computer?
 Provide your computer name and shared folder name to your partner.
 Answer: DESKTOP-M4DAI6I

-### 2.Question: What is the name of your partner’s computer and shared folder from your partner?
+### 2. Question: What is the name of your partner’s computer and shared folder from your partner?
 Answer: DESKTOP-HACBQ4N

+### 3. Question: Can you open the Brief file?
+Answer: Yes:

+### 4. Question: Can you delete the Brief file?
+What happens?
+Answer: NO